blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 EOF
 ```

-What this does is to deny all income traffic to every pod in the calico-demo namespace.
+What this does is deny all incoming traffic to every pod in the calico-demo namespace.
 Now the situation in this namespace is: